 How is Flavoxate Supplied

-Flavoxate hydrochloride 100 mg tablets are available as white, round biconvex, film-coated tablets, debossed “Є58” on one side and plain on the other side, and are available in bottles of 100 and 1000.
+Flavoxate hydrochloride 100 mg tablets are available as white, round biconvex, film-coated tablets, debossed “Є58” on one side and plain on the other side.

 Manufactured in USA